Azazftb/D2L_PP/README.md

 ## 🔐 Privacy

-Rest assured, this extension does not collect any personal data for commercial or personal use.
+this extension does not collect any personal data for commercial or personal use.

 ## 📝 Links

 - [Discord](https://discord.gg/7dFmcn9HKc)